rpaudel42/rpaudel42.github.io/pages/spamtweet.md

 In this research, we propose an unsupervised, two-step, graph-based approach to detect anomalous tweets on trending topics:

-1. <h5>Named Entity Extraction: </h5>
-First, we extract named entities (like place, person, organization, product, event, or activity) present in the tweet and add them as key elements in the graph.
+1. **Named Entity Extraction:** First, we extract named entities (like place, person, organization, product, event, or activity) present in the tweet and add them as key elements in the graph.
 As tweets on a certain topic share the contextual similarity, we believe they also share same/similar named entities.
 These named entities representing relevant/similar topics can have a relationship (e.g., shared ontology) amongst themselves, which we believe if represented